Utility and Energy Services

 Energy management measures are as follows:

-- Building indoor temperatures will be maintained between 70 to 74 when occupied, and maintained between 55 and 85 when unoccupied.
+- Buildings indoor temperatures will be maintained between 70 to 74 when occupied, and maintained between 55 and 85 when unoccupied.

 - All exterior doors and windows should remain closed to prevent the infiltration of outside air.